mrac/ui-components-css/CSS-RESPONSIBILITY.md

 }
 ```

-In both cases however it looks like the component itself is never responsible to set its own **external layout**.
-This responsibility is provided to its ancestors.
+In both cases however it looks like the component itself is never responsible for setting its own **external layout**.
+This responsibility is left to its ancestors.

 Nevertheless default values may be preset.